Home/Nutritional Comparison

 Steamed Mushroom

-Steamed mushrooms are a low-calorie, nutrient-dense food that provides a variety of vitamins and minerals, particularly B vitamins and selenium.
-They are known for their umami flavor and are a versatile ingredient in many dishes.
+Steamed mushrooms are a low-calorie, nutrient-dense food that provides a variety of vitamins and minerals essential for health.
+They are particularly rich in B vitamins and antioxidants, making them a great addition to a balanced diet.

 Rich in antioxidants, steamed mushrooms help combat oxidative stress and may reduce the risk of chronic diseases.